tohidhanfi20/Farmly---The_Grocery_App/README.md

 Go to Dashboard → Manage Jenkins → Tools →

 Now go configure → Pipeline and add OWASP and TRIVY stage to your pipeline and build.

 You will see that in status, a graph will also be generated and Vulnerabilities.

 # Step 6 — Docker Image Build and Push

-We need to install the Docker tool in our system,

-Goto Dashboard → Manage Plugins → Available plugins → Search for Docker and install these plugins

-     Docker

-     Docker Commons

-     Docker Pipeline

-     Docker API

-     Docker-build-step

 Now, goto Dashboard → Manage Jenkins → Tools →

 Add Docker Hub Username and Password under Global Credentials

 Now Run the container to see if the game coming up or not by adding below stage